just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Coin-Flip-Experiment-optional.rst

     <p>
-      The <i>CoinFlipExperiment</i> app will let you conduct an experiment aimed at determining how ‘good’ App Inventor’s Pseudo Random Number Generator (PRNG) is.
+      The <i>CoinFlipExperiment</i> app will let you conduct an experiment aimed at determining how ‘good’ App Inventor’s Pseudo Random Number Generator (<span class="hover vocab yui-wk-div" data-id='PRNG'>PRNG</span>) is.
 The app will let you ‘flip a coin’ N times and display the results.
       </p>
     <p>
     In this lesson you will run the app several times, recording and tallying the results